 Instead, keep your blood-sugar levels stable with foods like eggs on toast, a fruit salad topped with low-fat (Greek) yogurt, muesli or a bowl of oatmeal with assorted fruits and honey.
 Lack of time in the morning isn’t an excuse either.
 Here’s a set of no-mess, no-fuss options when you’re in a rush:

-WHOLE-GRAIN CEREAL: Look for cereals (like All-Bran) with the words ‘wholegrain’ at the top of the ingredients.
+- Whole-grain Cereal: Look for cereals (like All-Bran) with the words ‘wholegrain’ at the top of the ingredients.
 Stay away from cereals which contain the word ‘hydrogenated’.
-Second, look for high-fiber content (at least 3-6g per 30g serve).
+Second, look for high-fibre content (at least 3-6g per 30g serve).

-SMOOTHIES: Not only do smoothie’s taste great, their thick, creamy texture takes up room in your stomach, keeping you full.
+- Smoothies: Not only do smoothie’s taste great, their thick, creamy texture takes up room in your stomach, keeping you full.
 Stock up on fresh/frozen berries, oats, peanut butter and some protein powder.
-Throw your favorites into a blender with some ice cubes and low-fat milk and voila!
+Throw your favourites into a blender with some ice cubes and low-fat milk and voila!